 The project relies on carbon finance.
 Without it, filters would not have been distributed at scale in the region and the on-going operations, including education campaigns, could not be maintained.

-LifeStraw Carbon for Water employed 4000 health educators for the distribution campaign and is one of just nine ‘lighthouse’ projects selected by the United Nations.
+LifeStraw Carbon for Water employed 4,000 health educators for the distribution campaign and is one of just nine ‘lighthouse’ projects selected in 2012 by the United Nations as examples of projects ‘shining a light on climate action’.
 It has won a host of awards acknowledging its innovation and impact.

-Safe drinking water: Direct to 4.5 million people.
+- Safe drinking water: direct to over 4 million people.

 “But since I’ve been using the LifeStraw I have been well,” she says, adding that she is careful that her seven-month-old daughter only consumes water purified by the filter.